PO Arrested During Raid - UrduPoint

 PO Arrested During Raid

+During course of action, Airport police held proclaimed offender identified as Bahudar Ali who was wanted by police in a murder case since 2007.

-Meanwhile, City Police Officer CPO Muhammad Ahsan Younas appreciated the performance of police team adding that such anti social elements and criminals must be punished according to law.
+Meanwhile, City Police Officer CPO Muhammad Ahsan Younas appreciated the performance of police team, saying that such anti social elements and criminals must be punished according to law.